hardlyardi/b226/docs/index.md

   - title: Entity Relationships
     details:
         Entity relationships make it easy and lightning ⚡ fast to describe links 🔗 between entities.
-Exclusive relationships 💑 allow you to represent hierarchies directly in the ECS.
+Exclusive relationships 💑 allow you to represent graphs directly in the ECS.
   - title: Fast Querying
     details:
         Queries are blazingly 🔥 fast and have caching, optimized 🤖 around querying many components at a time